pranaykumar2/WDS/Unit 3/Understanding Server-Side Injection Attacks.md

 - **Adopt a Defense-in-Depth Approach:** Implement multiple layers of security controls to provide redundancy and resilience.
 Don't rely on a single defense mechanism.
 - **Prioritize Secure Coding Practices:** Train developers on secure coding principles and establish code review processes to identify and address potential injection vulnerabilities.
 - **Utilize Security Tools:** Leverage security tools like static analysis scanners and web application firewalls (WAFs) to detect and block injection attacks.

-### Conclusion:

-Understanding server-side injection attacks is crucial for protecting web applications and sensitive data.
-By implementing secure coding practices, adopting robust security measures, and staying informed about evolving threats, organizations can mitigate risks and ensure the integrity of their systems.